-The report of Marks Paneth LLP, the County's independent auditor, relating to the County's financial statements for the fiscal year ended December 31, 2020, which is a matter of public record, is included by specific reference in this Official Statement in APPENDIX B. Marks Paneth LLP has not been engaged to perform, and has not performed, since the date of its report included herein, any procedures on the financial statements addressed in that report.
-Marks Paneth LLP also has not performed any procedures relating to this Official Statement.
+The report of Mayer Hoffman McCann, P.C. (formerly known as Marks Paneth LLP), the County's independent auditor, relating to the County's financial statements for the fiscal year ended December 31, 2020, which is a matter of public record, is included by specific reference in this Official Statement in APPENDIX B. Mayer Hoffman McCann, P.C. has not been engaged to perform, and has not performed, since the date of its report included herein, any procedures on the financial statements addressed in that report.
+Mayer Hoffman McCann, P.C. also has not performed any procedures relating to this Official Statement.